** This article is updated regularly. It was last updated in November 2019 **

-It’s an age-old cycle: I want a job, but I have no experience.
+It’s an age-old cycle: I want a job, but I have no translation experience.
 To get experience I need a job.
 I want a job, but… well, you get the picture!

 Clients will want to see evidence that you have the experience required to produce a top-notch translation.
 If you’re just starting out as a freelance translator, you can build up experience from a number of different sources and break free from the no-job, no-experience cycle.
-In this Translators’ Hub post we’ll show you how.
+In this blog post we’ll show you how.

-Whilst you should expect to be paid fairly for your hard work, taking on a handful of jobs for free is a fantastic way to invest in your new career.
+While you should expect to be paid fairly for your hard work, taking on a handful of jobs for free is a fantastic way to invest in your new career.

 Finding an individual or company who’s willing to let you translate a document of theirs for free won’t be hard to find, and charities or post-graduate students are good possibilities to offer your service to for free in exchange for a glowing testimonial.
+You can use those testimonials as a springboard from which to launch your career.

 Crowd-sourced translations are also generally unpaid, as it’s often assumed that the translators have a significant interest in getting the source material localized into their own language.
 However, you’re often able to receive helpful feedback from other translators, who might be able to correct or commend your work.